jumpnow/jumpnowtek-site/_posts/2014-11-18-FreeBSD-Duovero-I2C-Changing-Bus-Speeds.md

     root@duovero:~ # i2c -r -f /dev/iic2
     Resetting I2C controller on /dev/iic2: OK

+### 3. loader.conf

-Given those two methods, there doesn't seem much need for the *loader.conf* approach when using a *Duovero*, but this is how you could use it.
+Given those two methods, there doesn't seem much need for the [loader.conf(5)][loader-conf] approach.
+By default, the *loader.conf* framework is not even used on most FreeBSD ARM boards.
+It adds significantly to the boot time.

-On the systems I've been building with *crochet*, the [loader(8)][loader] program is not used.
+But if you really want to, this is how you could use it.

-You can enable it by adding a `/boot/loader.rc` file.
+Enable *loader.conf* functionality by adding a `/boot/loader.rc` file.
 You can use the example `/boot/loader.rc.sample`.

     root@duovero:~ # cp /boot/loader.rc.sample /boot/loader.rc

-Then add a [loader.conf(5)][loader-conf] that contains the new i2c bus speed you want.
+Then add a `/boot/loader.conf` file that contains the new i2c bus speed you want.
 Make sure the value has double-quotes around it.

     root@duovero:~ # cat /boot/loader.conf
     dev.iicbus.2.frequency="400000"